justinbt1/justinbt1/README.md

 Welcome to my profile, I am a geoscientist turned data scientist, seeking to have a positive impact on the world.

 #### 🏢 Work
-Data scientist, leading the data science team and profession at the [@wellcometrust](https://github.com/wellcometrust).
+Lead Data scientist, leading the data science team and profession at the [@wellcometrust](https://github.com/wellcometrust).